How a Speedmaster and Flightmaster ended up in David Bowie’s album art

 On the inside of Lodger, David Bowie’s concept album from 1979, there are images of an Omega Speedmaster Professional and a Flightmaster.
 We did some research on how these watches ended up inside the Lodger album.

-David Bowie’s Lodger, the last of the three ‘Berlin period albums’, is a concept album about a homeless traveller, released in May 1979.
+David Bowie’s Lodger, the last of the three ‘Berlin period albums’, is a concept album about a homeless traveler, released in May 1979.
 It received much less press enthusiasm than predecessors Low and Heroes, even though record label RCA compared it to Sgt.
-Peppers and despite hit songs DJ and Boys Keep Swinging.
+Peppers and despite hit songs, DJ and Boys Keep Swinging.
 Lodger did not meet the high expectations Bowie had set with his previous work.
 Nonetheless, the album became gold in The Netherlands and The United Kingdom.

 Ground Control to Major Tom?

 Watch fanatics will take a better look at the watch pictures: two full colors of seemingly free-flying watches.